Greg Mathis

 Mathis engages in outreach and philanthropy for the state of Michigan, such as for the Flint water crisis.
 On May 4, 2022, Mathis was honored with a star on the Hollywood Walk of Fame.
 A spiritually inspired play, Been there, Done that, based on his life toured twenty-two cities in the U.S. in 2002.
 In addition, Inner City Miracle, a memoir, was published by Ballantine Books.

 On June 19, 2022, a new E! reality program, Mathis Family Matters, premiered, starring Greg Mathis as the paternal head of household along with his family and their various loved ones as they encounter various domestic ups and downs.
+Mathis, and son Amir, served as Executive Producers of the series.
+It was nominated for a GLAAD Media Award in recognition of its portrayal of his son Greg Jr's coming out story and his relationship with then boyfriend (now husband), Elliott Cooper.
+The series received widespread acclaim for highlighting Mathis and his family's strong, public support of Greg Jr. and his partner.

 Early life

 Mathis was born in Detroit, Michigan, to Charles Mathis, a Detroit native, and his wife, Alice Lee Mathis, a devoted Seventh-day Adventist, nurse's aide, and housekeeper.
 Alice (then divorced from Charles) raised Mathis alone in Detroit during the turbulent 1960s and 1970s.
 Mathis moved to Herman Gardens in 1964 and resided with family until roughly 1970.
 They moved away from the housing complex to avoid rising drug use and rates of violent crime.
 Mathis was arrested several times as a juvenile delinquent, mainly for purse-snatching, breaking-and-entering, and robbery.
 He would eventually be arrested and put behind bars at age 17 for nine months for a concealed-weapons charge.
 While he was incarcerated in Wayne County Jail, his mother visited him and revealed she had colon cancer so the judge overhearing his case would subsequently give him an ultimatum of G.E.D or jail time along with early probation.
+In October 2021, Mathis described Rev. Jesse Jackson as "my most impactful mentor," with the two first meeting when Jackson visited the jail Mathis was being held in.
+According to Mathis, it was in fact Jackson who "suggested I get my GED, go to college and become an activist."